The SegTraQ (SegTraQ) class#

 If inplace=True, returns None.

-If inplace=False, returns a dict with keys:
+If inplace=False, returns a dictionary with available metric results.

 - Return type: